Federal Tax Counter:

 All pertinent information regarding the Committee Reports can be viewed on LIMS.

-In preparation for each agency performance and budget oversight hearing, Council committees ask all government agencies a series of detailed questions about performance, employees, services, spending, and accounting practices.
+In preparation for each budget oversight hearing, Council committees ask all government agencies a series of detailed questions about performance, employees, services, spending, and accounting practices.